DIFFERENT TYPES OF CONCENTRATES

 If you see that the remains of your concentrate have stuck to the parchment paper, put them in the freezer for 2 or 3 hours until they come off.

 A silicone container is ideal for storing any concentration that you will consume in less than a week.
 You just have to place the concentrate wrapped in parchment paper inside the silicone container.
-With this type of short-term storage, it is also important that you keep your concentrates in a cool, dark place.
+With this type of short-term storage, it is also essential that you keep your concentrates in a cool, dark place.

 Glass containers are great for any situation where you need to store a concentrate for more than a week.
 Take the concentrate wrapped in parchment paper, as before, and store it in an airtight glass jar.
 Put the jar in a dry, cool, & dark place.
 It will allow you to preserve the moisture, consistency, and composition of the concentrate.